MarvelApps-Flutter/flutter_animation/README.md

-# Flutter TabView Module
+# Flutter Animation Module
-A new flutter app for demonstrating TabView.
+A new flutter app for demonstrating Flutter Animation.

 # Demo
   <table>